-It is encouraged and incredibly easy to open an Australian bank account and having an Australian ATM card will insure that you can access money from anywhere in Australia without worrying if your U.S.-issued ATM will work.
+It is encouraged and incredibly easy to open an Australian bank account and having an Australian ATM card will ensure that you can access money from anywhere in Australia without worrying if your U.S.-issued ATM will work.
 Full-service banks and multiple ATM’s are conveniently located across campus.
 The On-site Director will discuss how to open a bank account during on-site orientation.
-It is highly recommended that you open an account with travelers checks.
 You may also wire transfer money from any U.S. bank to your Australian account for a fee.

 Your visa allows you to work while studying in Australia up to 20 hours per week; however, you will not be able to apply for the work permit until you have enrolled as a full-time student at UQ.
 Part-time work is often difficult to find and there is a strong competition for jobs, especially those located around the University of Queensland campus.
 There are opportunities to apply for work within your residential college, usually in the cafeteria.
 However, these positions can be hard to get because the colleges like to hire students who will be at the college longer than one semester.
 There is also an Employment Officer on campus that can help students looking for part-time work, most of which is non-professional, such as waiting tables, cleaning, or retail/sales.
 Based on feedback from past students, it seems that you may have better luck going to shops with your resume and asking if any jobs are available.